 There are other sources for indoor growing systems available to Northwest Seed & Pet, but Mauk says Hydrofarm stands out from the competition with its focus on innovation and pioneering of new techniques and technologies.

-“Hydrofarm has seemed to kind of stay ahead of it,” Mauk says.
-“More advances in some products and movement toward LEDs and some of the newer lighting.
-They’re pretty innovative, or at least they try to stay on top of what works in the marketplace.”
+“Hydrofarm has seemed to stay ahead of it,” Mauk says.
+“They make more advances in some products and movement toward LEDs and some of the newer lighting.
+They’re pretty innovative, and they try to stay on top of what works in the marketplace.”

 Products from Hydrofarm have become such a staple at Northwest Seed & Pet that the company’s two stores have made structural changes to accommodate a larger lighting and hydroponics section.